 A wide-nostrilled black snout.
 Two bulbous eyes, shining white underneath a thick ridged brow.
 An opaque frill of leathery skin framing the face.
 Hints of purple light glinting on black scales.
 A long body, supported on four stumpy legs with widespread toes, and claws as long as a man’s fingers.
 A thickened tail, almost as long as the body, dragging on the ground.

 Tilda saw it all in a split second, and whimpered, “Dragon!”

-In Book 4 of the Chronicles of Issraya, Tilda, Mage of Merjan, is exiled to her own region and blocked from using her Power as punishment for her bone shattering actions in Kradlock.
-While some of the other Mages deal with unusual crop destruction by the dragons of Nargan, Tilda is escorted by a Mage-appointed steward to one Academy after another to gain a working knowledge of the people of Issraya.
+In Book 4 of the Chronicles of Issraya, Tilda, Mage of Merjan, is exiled to her own region and blocked from using her Power as punishment for her bone-shattering actions in Kradlock.
+While the other Mages deal with unusual crop destruction by the dragons of Nargan, Tilda is escorted by a Mage-appointed steward from Academy to Academy to gain a working knowledge of the people of Issraya.